 — Avoid dispatching calls in methods where possible.
-See upcast consequences in subclause 6.44 Polymorphic Variables [BKK].
+See upcast consequences in 6.44 Polymorphic Variables [BKK].

 Implications for language design and evolution

 None.

 Polymorphic variables [BKK]

 Description of application vulnerability

 Object-oriented languages allow polymorphic variables, in which values of different classes can be stored at different times.
 In most of these languages, variables are declared to be of some class, while the actual value may be of a more specialized subclass.
 Polymorphic variables go hand in hand with method selection at run time, when the method defined for the actual subclass of the receiving object or controlling argument is invoked.
 This approach is safe, as method implementation and actual type of the object match by construction.
 If, however, the language permits casting of the polymorphic reference to process the object as if it were of the class casted to, several vulnerabilities arise.
 We distinguish the following casts: